Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Results

-At the meso-topic level, it has been confirmed that at least one instance of retraction is found in almost meso-topics.
-The retracted papers were plotted on a science map created using VOSviewer, which illustrates the citation network among meso-topics.
-This global representation effectively highlights the meso-topics affected by retractions (Fig. \ref{fig:science map}).
-In this map, each circle represents a meso-topic, sized according to the number of retracted papers it includes.
-The distance between circles reflects topic similarity, measured by mutual citations.
+To investigate this phenomenon at a finer resolution, we turned to the meso-topic level.
+Empirical evidence confirms that $324$ out of $326$ meso-topics have at least one retracted article.
+The distribution of retractions was visualized on a science map generated by VOSviewer, which illustrates the citation network among meso-topics (Fig. \ref{fig:science map}).
+In this map, each circle represents a meso-topic, with its size scaled to the number of retracted articles.
+The distance between circles reflects topic similarity based on mutual citations \citep{INNOVATION:Sciencemap}.